phoenixbf/kapto/README.md

 ## Client capture
 ### Web-apps
-you can find in public/examples/ folder how to use Kapto client component to track interactions directly from web-apps, in a very simple manner.
+you can find in public/examples/ folder how to setup and use Kapto client component to track interactions directly from web-apps, using a remote Kapto service.

 ### Integrations
 You can find in integrations/ folder integrations with other engines or desktop platforms, for instance Unreal Engine 5